 There are domestic flights from Tehran and other cities to Shahid Sadooghi Airport of Yazd.

-The flight distance between Tehran to Isfahan is 497 kilometers and it takes 70 minutes.
+The distance of flight between Tehran to Yazd is 497 kilometers and it takes 70 minutes.

 Besides, you can have a road trip.
 The distance between Tehran to Yazd is about 620 km and takes about 6 hours 30 minutes.

 There are also trains from Yazd station to Tehran each day.

 It takes about eight hours.
 The overnight trains depart from Yazd to Tehran, via Kashan and Qom.